shagunshivam01/Machine_Learning/README.md

-# Coding Raja Technologies Internship
+# Machine Learning

-Welcome to the Coding Raja Technologies Internship repository!
+Welcome to the Machine Learning repository!
 This project showcases various tasks and projects completed during the internship program, demonstrating skills in programming, problem-solving, and software development.

 ## Table of Contents